kinshuk4/daily-coding-problem-solutions/prob151_200/README.md

 For example, given [1, 3, 2, 8, 4, 10] and `fee = 2`, you should return 9, since you could buy the stock at 1 dollar, and sell at 8 dollars, and then buy it at 4 dollars and sell it at 10 dollars.
 Since we did two transactions, there is a 4 dollar fee, so we have 7 + 6 = 13 profit minus 4 dollars of fees.

+194 (Easy)

+This problem was asked by Facebook.

+Suppose you are given two lists of `n` points, one list p1, p2, ..., pn on the line y = 0 and the other list q1, q2, ..., qn on the line y = 1.
+Imagine a set of `n` line segments connecting each point pi to qi.
+Write an algorithm to determine how many pairs of the line segments intersect.